anujaraj/Gsoc-2022-Final-submission/Report.md

 ### Fixed Linting issues - Linting the changes while making changes on the frontend is important to reflect changes on the browser.
 Issue #8: While running npm run lint:format in windows, a certain error popped up due to some incorrect format of how it was written as a script inside the packages.
 This was corrected by changing the format of how it was written particularly for Windows users.
 ### Accessibility Testing
 The accessibility testing was done in two parts, one being manual and the other being automated using pa11y.
-For most parts of the project we conducted manual testing using Windows Contrast themes and Chrome tools</br>
+For most parts of the project we conducted manual testing using Windows Contrast themes and Chromedeveloper tools</br>
 Working with Pa11y - For trying automated testing we preferred pa11y.
 Since most automated tests were already performed by my mentor Thibaud in his github repository, (https://github.com/thibaudcolas/wagtail-tooling/blob/main/accessibility/pa11y-test.js)I mostly worked with wagtail’s Bakery Demo website for testing pa11y.
 I conducted automated testing on its few pages and found bugs as shown in the below screenshots:</br>
 ![Screenshot-1](https://user-images.githubusercontent.com/52713215/188315836-d1d189b2-c6f7-4d2a-89ee-3506c62aab10.png)